Peanut butter cheesecake cookie bars combine soft peanut butter cookies with a creamy cheesecake filling studded with peanut butter morsels.

-Place softened cream cheese, sweetened condensed milk, egg, and vanilla in a mixing bowl.
+Place softened cream cheese, sweetened condensed milk, egg, and vanilla in a medium bowl.

-*On the Sweetened Condensed Milk – You’ll have some leftover from this.
-I’ve heard it is absolutely decadent in your coffee
+With the sweetened condensed milk, you’ll have some leftovers from this.
+I’ve heard it is absolutely decadent in your coffee!

 Add in peanut butter chips.